IBM/ode/README.md

 There is a `MakeMake` Java tool in sandbox `bbexample` which is useful to make an initial set of ODE makefiles for a project which has previously been built with another build system.
-This builds if you run bootstrap/bin/build_bbexample, and you can run it with a command such as
+This builds if you run `bootstrap/bin/build_bbexample`, and you can run it with a command such as

     tjcw:classes$ pwd
     /home/tjcw/eclipse-workspace/ode/ODE/src/bbexample/export/classes
     tjcw:classes$ java -cp MakeMake.jar COM.ibm.makemake.bin.MakeMake -sub /home/tjcw/eclipse-workspace/BlueMatter/svntrunk/src
     tjcw:classes$

 .
+Its usage message is

+    tjcw:classes$ java -cp MakeMake.jar COM.ibm.makemake.bin.MakeMake  -usage
+    Usage: MakeMake [options] <path>
+           path: The root directory of the source tree.
+           options:
+               -mfname <makefile name>
+               -sub
+               -clobber
+               -info -usage -version -rev
+    tjcw:classes$

 A sample project buildable with ODE is available with `git clone git@github.com:IBM/BlueMatter.git`